On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Orthogonal statistical learning for heterogeneous treatment effects

-\end{definition} Note that the directional derivative with respect to the target parameter can be viewed as an estimating function, analogous to the score function in maximum likelihood estimation.
-Therefore, Neyman-orthogonality of a population risk function states that the estimating function obtained as a directional derivative with respect to the target parameter is locally insensitive to small perturbations of the nuisance parameter around its true value.
+\end{definition} Note that the directional derivative with respect to the target parameter of the population risk $\mathcal{L}$ can be viewed as an estimating function, analogous to the score function in maximum likelihood estimation.
+Therefore, the Neyman-orthogonality of a population risk function states that the estimating function obtained as a directional derivative with respect to the target parameter is locally insensitive to small perturbations of the nuisance parameter around its true value.